earthcubeprojects-chords/chords/control.md

 title: CHORDS Setup and Control
 ---

+CHORDS is packaged as a collection of [Docker containers](https://hub.docker.com/r/ncareol/chords/).
-CHORDS configuration and control are performed by running a python management script from the directory containing the configuration files.
+Configuration and control of these containers are performed by running a python management script.
+The script shares the directory containing CHORDS configuration files.

 _Note: On systems where docker requires root, you may need to use sudo to run these commands._